 This describes the place the engine can be found in the vehicle.
 Often this is either at the front or rear of the vehicle.

-This is the metric measurement of Brake Horse Power, and again, measures the power output of a vehicles engine.
+This is the Kilowatt metric measurement of Brake Horse Power, which measures the power output of a vehicle's engine.

-This is the number of valves the engine of the vehicle possesses.
+This is the number of valves the engine of the vehicle contains.

 This is a European engine status marker value.